mosharky/GroundedOrigins/.github/wiki/beach_crab.md

 # **Crawler**
-**Description**: _"You descend down to the water you until stand on and walk on its floor, but move quite fast while walking.
+_"You descend down to the water you until stand on and walk on its floor, but move quite fast while walking.
 You can occasionally muster the strength to swim for a brief period of time."_

 **Ability 1**:
 - Ignore Water (walking in water as if it were land instead of swimming)